Prompt Engineering · OrevateAI

 Q2: Is a white spot on my iPhone screen covered by Apple’s warranty?

-A: If the white spot is due to a manufacturing defect, it is likely covered under Apple’s standard one-year warranty or AppleCare+.
-However, if the damage is a result of accidental damage (like drops or liquid exposure), it will not be covered, and you will need to pay for a repair or screen replacement.
+A: If the white spot is due to a manufacturing defect, it’s likely covered under Apple’s standard one-year warranty or AppleCare+.
+However, if the damage is a result of accidental damage (like drops or liquid exposure), it won’t be covered by the standard warranty, and you will need to pay for a repair or screen replacement, potentially with a deductible if you have AppleCare+.

 About the Author